maheshkammineni/MACHINE-LEARNING-PROJECT/README.md

 pip install -r requirements.txt '''

-To add files to git
+''''To add files to git

 git add .

 To ignore file or folder from git we can write a name or a folder in gitignore file

+To check the git status
+git status
+To check allversion maintained by git git log
+To create version/commite all changes by git git commit -m "message" '''